Dv-Senna/8bit-cpu-asm/README.md

 	<img src="https://img.shields.io/badge/Tests-passed-success" />
 </p>

-An open-source assembler for a really specific custom 8-bits cpu.
+An open-source assembler for a really specific custom 8-bit cpu.

 # Installation
  - Build the project using [premake](https://premake.github.io/docs/Using-Premake)
- - Install `bin/release/assembler(.exe)` in your path or where you want
+ - Install `bin/release/assembler(.exe)` in your path or wherever you want
  - Happy coding !

 # CLI
-The CLI can be use with one of this two ways :
+The CLI can be used with one of this two ways :
 	- `assembler (informational_flags)`
 	- `assembler source_file_path (flags)`